cdktf/cdktf-provider-cloudflare/docs/loadBalancer.typescript.md

 - *Type:* cdktf.IResolvable | {[ key: string ]: string[]}

-(Enterprise only): A mapping of Cloudflare PoP identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
+Enterprise only: A mapping of Cloudflare PoP identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).

 Any PoPs not explicitly defined will fall back to using the corresponding country_pool, then region_pool mapping if it exists else to default_pools.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/load_balancer#pop_pools LoadBalancer#pop_pools}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/load_balancer#pop_pools LoadBalancer#pop_pools}

 ---